SEAN: Buckle up, kids, it’s another one of THOSE weeks next week.

 ANNA: I am also interested in this as a librarian, but I tend to only like certain kinds of light novels.
 I’m definitely curious though!

-MELINDA: This does sound kind of interesting.
+MJ: This does sound kind of interesting.

 SEAN: Kodansha, making up for two light weeks, has quite a bit next week.
 In print we have 10 Dance 3, Grand Blue Dreaming 6, Love in Focus 2, The Quintessential Quintuplets 3, and Yuri Is My Job!
 3.